 College of Education Scholarships

-Through the generosity of private donors, the College of Education provides eligible graduate and undergrad students with over 100 scholarships per academic year, ranging from $500-$3000 each, with most at the $750 level.
+- Through the generosity of private donors, the College of Education provides eligible graduate and undergraduate students with over 100 scholarships per academic year, ranging from $500-$3000 each, with most at the $750 level.

 Larger scholarships tend to be for Art Education students, for whom there is a large endowment.

 Questions regarding the college’s scholarship process and the annual award event should be directed to:

 Julie Osburn, Office of Research, Chair of the College of Education Scholarship Committee

 Other Financial Aid Options

 Please contact the Wayne State University Office of Scholarships and Financial Aid for assistance in identifying other financial aid resources.

 Thomas C. Rumble Graduate Fellowship